TheRealDjElite/TheRealDjElite/README.md

 Structured, detail-focused, and motivated by clarity, consistency, and results.
 I identify and resolve data issues others overlook, and thrive in high-volume, rules-based systems.

 🎯 **Focus Areas**
-- Data validation and case-level accuracy
+- Data validation and quality assurance in high-volume systems
-- SOP development and documentation cleanup
+- SOPs, audit guides, and documentation for remote teams
-- Remote operations and peer training
+- Workflow optimization and peer training support
-- Structured QA workflows and audit prep
+- Structured datasets and process-driven insights for decision-makers

 ---